Facing Additional Charges In A DUI Case

-Attorney Bortel Feels That the Police Mistakenly Attribute Reckless Driving to Alcohol Consumption
+Attorney Bortel Feels That Police Mistakenly Attribute Reckless Driving To Alcohol Consumption

-Texting While Driving Has Been Shown to Be Six Times More Dangerous Than Driving under the Influence
+Texting While Driving Has Been Shown To Be More Dangerous Than Driving Under The Influence

 In fact, I just saw a statistic recently that said texting while driving is six times more dangerous than being under the influence.
 The big difference there is when you’re texting while you’re driving, usually people have the phone down in their laps or down on the console.